PublicGeyserConnect/MinecraftStatusBot/README.md

 # MinecraftStatusBot

 The purpose of this bot is to provide a means within Discord to allow visibility of a Minecraft server status to users.
+It supports both Bedrock and Java edition servers.

-This bot supports the following:
+This bot supports the following features:
 - Pinging any address for server information.
+(Automatically checks for both Java and Bedrock on the given address.)
 - Saving servers for quick reference.
 - Specifying a custom image for the server imbeds.
 - Displaying a regularly updated message embed with the user selected server info.